awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform-directorystructure.md

     |   |-- tlds        - Tag Library Descriptor files
     |   `-- web.xml     - Deployment Descriptor
     |-- com             - Uncompiled classes
-    |-- css             - Stylesheets
+    |-- css             - Style sheets
     |-- images          - Image files
     |-- js              - JavaScript files
-    `-- default.jsp     - JSP (JavaServer Pages) web page
+    `-- default.jsp     - JSP (JavaServer Pages) webpage
 ```

 The `src` folder contents match what you will package and deploy to the server, with the exception of the `com` folder\.
-The `com` folder contains your uncompiled classes \(`.java` files\), which need to be compiled and placed in the `WEB-INF/classes` directory to be accessible from your application code\.
+The `com` folder contains your uncompiled classes \(`.java` files\)\.
+These need to be compiled and placed in the `WEB-INF/classes` directory to be accessible from your application code\.

-The `WEB-INF` directory contains code and configurations that are not served publically on the web server\.
-The other folders at the root of the source directory \(`css`, `images`, and `js`\) are publically available at the corresponding path on the web server\.
+The `WEB-INF` directory contains code and configurations that are not served publicly on the web server\.
+The other folders at the root of the source directory \(`css`, `images`, and `js`\) are publicly available at the corresponding path on the web server\.

 The following example is identical to the preceding project directory, except that it contains more files and subdirectories\.
 This example project includes simple tags, model and support classes, and a Java Server Pages \(JSP\) file for a `record` resource\.
-It also includes a stylesheet and JavaScript for [Bootstrap](http://getbootstrap.com/), a default JSP file, and a an error page for 404 errors\.
+It also includes a style sheet and JavaScript for [Bootstrap](http://getbootstrap.com/), a default JSP file, and an error page for 404 errors\.

 `WEB-INF/lib` includes a Java Archive \(JAR\) file containing the Java Database Connectivity \(JDBC\) driver for PostgreSQL\. `WEB-INF/classes` is empty because class files have not been compiled yet\.